Lauren Bella: Early life

 Bella was born in Mackay, Queensland.
 Her father, Anthony, was a professional rugby league player for the South Queensland Crushers, and her uncle, Martin, also played rugby league professionally, representing Queensland in State of Origin as well as Australia in international competitions.
 Lauren began playing Australian rules football as a child, but had to stop playing when the local competition no longer allowed girls to compete in mixed teams with boys.

 Bella then picked up netball in high school, and excelled so much that she was placed in the 2017/18 Netball Queensland's Elite Development Program.
-Despite finding success in netball, she returned to play football for Bakers Creek in the local AFL Mackay competition in 2017, and accepted an invitation to join the Gold Coast Suns developmental academy in 2018.
+Despite finding success in netball, she returned to play football for Bakers Creek in the local AFL Mackay competition in 2017, and accepted an invitation to join the Gold Coast Suns Academy in 2018.
 She relocated to the Gold Coast in early 2018 to play club football for Bond University in the QAFLW competition and fulfil her academy commitments with the Suns.
 The decision paid off when the Brisbane Lions drafted her with the 45th pick in the 2018 AFL Women's draft.